Ketamine for Suicidal Ideation: Can It Provide Rapid Relief in Crisis?

 A Note on Hope

 If you have been living with suicidal thoughts, you already know how exhausting and isolating that experience can be.
 You may have tried medication after medication, feeling like nothing will ever work.
-That hopelessness is not a reflection of reality — it is a symptom of the condition itself.
+That hopelessness is not a reflection of reality.
+It is a symptom of the condition itself.

 The emergence of ketamine as a rapid-acting treatment is genuinely meaningful.
 It does not solve everything, but for many patients, it provides something that has been missing from their treatment: speed.
 The ability to feel relief in hours rather than weeks can be the difference between giving up and holding on long enough for other treatments to work.